 Tuesday, 18 August 2020

-The Council organizes Annual Conferences for Sustainable Development with more than 1000 participants and key notes by the Chancellor.
+The Council organizes Annual Conferences for Sustainable Development with more than 1000 participants and with so far in each year key notes by the Chancellor.
 The Conference offers national and international guests the opportunity to hear and discuss about the latest SD news and issues.

 A strengthened collaboration between the Council for SD, the Parliamentary Advisory Council on SD and the State Secretaries´ Committee for SD is ongoing.
 Each of the three institutions invites representatives of the other two to its regular meetings.